 To meet our responsibility for reliable financial information, we depend on accounting and internal control systems designed to provide reasonable, but not absolute assurance that assets are safeguarded and transactions are properly authorized and recorded.
 Costs must be reasonable in relation to the benefits derived when designing accounting and internal control systems.
 Financial operations audits are performed to monitor compliance.
 PricewaterhouseCoopers LLP, our independent auditors, audit the Consolidated Financial Statements.
-In addition, our independent auditors have audited our internal control over financial reporting as of December 31, 2021.
+They also consider internal controls to the extent necessary to design audit procedures that comply with auditing standards generally accepted in the United States of America.
 The Farm Credit Administration also performs examinations for safety and soundness as well as compliance with applicable laws and regulations.